Information about our bin collection service including:

 Collections that we miss

-We make 95% of kerbside waste and recycling collections across Westmorland and Furness on the scheduled day.
+We currently make 99% of kerbside waste and recycling collections across Westmorland and Furness on the scheduled day.

 Unfortunately, there are occasions when we do miss collections.
 This can be the result of a number of things, such as poor weather, vehicles blocking access to collection points or a collection wagon breaking down.